BBMRI-ERIC/miabis/Data-describing-Sample-Donor.md

-## MIABIS proposal for Sample Donor

-**NOTE!** The attribute list for Sample Donor is **tentative** and might still be subject to any additional changes.

-In the proposal for extending MIABIS with Sample and Sample Donor components, Sample Donor has been defined as  a person whose sample is or has been stored in a sample collection in a biobank.
+## Definition

+Introduced in 2020 ([Eklund et al., 2020](https://www.liebertpub.com/doi/10.1089/bio.2019.0129)), the component <strong>Sample donor</strong> is a person who is a source of either a biological material or a digital representation of a biological entity such as an image.

 | Attribute Code| Attribute Name| Allowed Values| Description| Constraints| Cardinality|
 |---|---|---|---|---|---|